LieberInstitute/SPEAQeasy/README.md

 ## Sharing the pipeline among many users ##

 + A common use-case may involve wanting to set up this pipeline once, and have potentially many users running this pipeline without additional work from the users.
-This can be achieved by following the above procedure to first set up the pipeline; any user wishing to execute the pipeline from a different location may copy the "main" script (`run_pipeline_[executor].sh`).
-Then, in this copy of the "main" script, simply change `nextflow main.nf` to `[path to nextflow executable] [path to main.nf in the original repository]` to complete the setup.
+This can be achieved by following the above procedure to first set up the pipeline; any user wishing to execute the pipeline from a different location may simply copy the "main" script (`run_pipeline_[executor].sh`), modify as needed, and run.

 ## Full list of command-line options ##